 The diagnosis of Noonan syndrome is often made on clinical grounds, based on the presence of specific features, including:

 In addition to these clinical findings, coagulation (blood clotting) defects may be present in patients with Noonan syndrome.
-Coagulation screens such as prothrombin time, activated partial thromboplastin time, platelet count, and bleeding time may show abnormalities.
+Coagulation screening tests such as prothrombin time, activated partial thromboplastin time, platelet count, and bleeding time may show abnormalities.

-To confirm on a molecular level that an individual has Noonan syndrome, he or she can undergo the process of genetic testing.
+To confirm — on a molecular level — that an individual has Noonan syndrome, he or she can undergo the process of genetic testing.
 Genetic testing usually involves the collection of a sample of blood, from which the white blood cells are isolated and used as a source of DNA.
-Subsequently, the two copies of each of the Noonan syndrome associated genes are analyzed using a variety of methods to look for possible changes in the normal lettering of one of the two copies of these genes.
+Two copies of each of the Noonan syndrome-associated genes are analyzed using a variety of methods to look for possible changes in the normal lettering of one of the two copies of these genes.
 If a change in one of the two copies of a Noonan syndrome gene is identified, it can be further analyzed to determine if it is causative of Noonan syndrome or simply a normal variation in the gene.